 Keith’s construction experience spans over three decades, first in the field as a project superintendent and then as a senior project manager.
 Keith eventually landed in the procurement department where he secured and managed pre-construction projects.
-Keith’s professional experience includes procuring and managing Alternate Project Delivery Method projects, including design-build and CMAR projects, throughout Arizona and the Southwest Region of the United States.
-His experience has developed a reputation as an elite construction manager within the public safety sector and has built a solid industry network that allows him the ability to help clients develop projects to fit their needs while delivering the maximum value with taxpayer money.
+Keith’s professional experience includes procuring and managing Alternate Project Delivery Method projects, including design-build and CMAR projects, throughout Arizona and the Southwest.

-At Willmeng, Keith leads a dynamic and diverse team heavily experienced in the public and private sectors, including the active pursuit of charter schools, fire stations, and aviation projects.
-He works directly with owners, architects, and consultants in an integrated design approach to offer accurate preliminary cost projections, guaranteeing project budgets in the early stages of development and developing a master schedule that incorporates knowledge that only his level of experience in APDM can achieve.
+At Willmeng, Keith leads a dynamic and diverse team heavily experienced in the public and private sectors, including the active pursuit of charter schools, fire stations and public safety facilities, and aviation projects.
+He works directly with owners, architects, and consultants in an integrated design approach to offer accurate preliminary cost projections, guaranteeing project budgets in the early stages of development and creating a master schedules as a true team partner.

-In 2017, Keith completed the Arizona Builders Alliance’s Senior Executive Program and is a previous participant of the association’s Leadership Development Forum.
-He also sits on the CM Program Advisory Board for Northern Arizona University and provides employment opportunities to graduates of the program.
-In 2011, he completed FEMA’s Design Security class, a course sponsored by the Phoenix Fire Department, which earned him certification to conduct threat assessments for projects to uphold Homeland Security standards.
-Keith has put this assessment to use on the Phoenix Fire Dispatch Center, as well as the new City of Phoenix Emergency Operations Center.
+Keith is a graduate of the Arizona Builders Alliance’s Senior Executive Program and is a previous participant of the association’s Leadership Development Forum and sits on the CM Program Advisory Board for Northern Arizona University, and is a member of the GFTA.
+He also completed FEMA’s Design Security class, a course sponsored by the Phoenix Fire Department, earning a certification to conduct threat assessments for projects to uphold Homeland Security standards.